 The Word of Faith churches are clearly heretical so there is no way that I will attend there.

-I was a Catholic when I was young so I know all about that religion and the gospel of salvation through good works and one's merits they teach.
-Since their salvation theology and other theologies are incorrect and convoluted there is no reason to attend there.
+I was a Catholic when I was young so I know all about that religion and the gospel of salvation through good works and one's merits that they teach.
+Since their salvation theology and other theologies are incorrect and convoluted, there is no reason to attend there.

 In the Ozarks that pretty much leaves me with the Baptists and non-denominational churches.
 Any non-denominational church that I know of that is not truly strange was over an hour away, so I did not want to explore them.

 For us to go to the remaining churches where we might have some reasonably close neighbors we were limited to the Baptists.
 We visited a number of southern Baptist churches in the area and generally were not impressed.
 We finally did find a good one and attended it for about two years until we moved to the next county.
 For some reason the next county had mostly "Free Will" Baptist churches.
 They are very controlling and unless you tow their line, your salvation is not assured nor is your membership.
 They also are usually very small churches with part time pastors that have little if any formal religious education.
 For those reasons, I ruled out Free Will Baptist churches.

 That again left us with only the Southern Baptists in this area.
 They continually are high on my list although I do have a few disagreements with some of the man-made doctrine many preach from their pulpits as if it were scripture.